nicmr/elm-menu/README.md

 This is a flexible library for handling the needs of many different autocompletes.

 Your data is stored separately; keep it in whatever shape makes the most sense for your application.
-An autocomplete has a lot of uses: form input, mentions, search, etc.

 Make an issue if this library cannot handle your scenario and we'll investigate together if it makes sense in the larger context!